 The Bottom Line: Mangos are very healthy, and they are a good snack alternative.
 But as with everything else, moderation is key for weight loss.
 If you eat so many mangos you can find yourself gaining weight instead of losing.

-The Bottom Line: If you’re like everyone else, that 180 calories can easily add up to 280 or more depending on how you eat it.
+The Bottom Line: If you’re like everyone else, that 120 calories can easily add up to 250 or more depending on how you eat it.
 Even if you just have a baked potato and add a little butter, it can still add up to over 200 calories a serving.
 Potatoes can seem more like a carb than a vegetable, and it’s a very versatile vegetable.
-It would be great to all you want of it and still lose weight.
-But even if all-you-can-eat means baked or boiled and not a bag of chips, it would be very difficult to lose weight if you are on an all-you-can-eat potato plan.
+It would be great to eat all you want of it, and still lose weight.
+Even if all-you-can-eat means baked or boiled and not a bag of chips, it would be very difficult to lose weight if you are on an all-you-can-eat potato plan.

 The Bottom Line: Peas contain a lot of calories.
-If you eat just one serving and underestimate the calories (because you think it’s just a vegetable), you might be surprised to find yourself not really losing any weight.
+If you eat just one extra serving, you might be surprised to find yourself hindering your weight loss goals.
 A pea may be small, but it shouldn’t be taken lightly!

 Facts: 1 medium carrot = 70 calories.